rdrr1990/kerasformula/README.md

 Pete Mohanty
 January 11, 2018

-formulakeras
+kerasformula
 ============

-Now on CRAN, `formulakeras` offers a high-level interface to [keras](https://github.com/rdrr1990/keras) neural nets that takes advantage of R formulas.
+Now on CRAN, `kerasformula` offers a high-level interface to [keras](https://github.com/rdrr1990/keras) neural nets that takes advantage of R formulas.

-`kms` is the main function of `library(formulakeras)`, a high-level interface for [Keras for R](https://keras.rstudio.com/). `kms`, as in `keras_model_sequential()`, is a regression-style function that lets you build `keras` neural nets with `R` `formula` objects.
+`kms` is the main function of `library(kerasformula)`, a high-level interface for [Keras for R](https://keras.rstudio.com/). `kms`, as in `keras_model_sequential()`, is a regression-style function that lets you build `keras` neural nets with `R` `formula` objects.
 Formulas are very powerful in R; in the first example below, a small tweak in the way the dependent variable is coded explains an additional 20% of out of sample variance. `kms` splits training and test data into sparse matrices.`kms` also auto-detects whether the dependent variable is categorical or binary.

 `kms` accepts the major parameters found in `library(keras)` as inputs (loss function, batch size, number of epochs, etc.) and allows users to customize basic neural nets. `kms` accepts a compiled `keras_model_sequential` to `kms` as an argument (preferable for more complex models).
 The examples here don't provide particularly predictive models so much as show how using `formula` objects can smooth data cleaning and hyperparameter selection.

 Getting Started
 ===============

-`kms` is the main function of `library(formulakeras)`, a high-level interface for [Keras for R](https://keras.rstudio.com/). `kms`, as in `keras_model_sequential()`, is a regression-style function that lets you build `keras` neural nets with `R` `formula` objects.
+`kms` is the main function of `library(kerasformula)`, a high-level interface for [Keras for R](https://keras.rstudio.com/). `kms`, as in `keras_model_sequential()`, is a regression-style function that lets you build `keras` neural nets with `R` `formula` objects.
 Formulas are very powerful in R; in the first example below, a small tweak in the way the dependent variable is coded explains an additional 20% of out of sample variance. `kms` splits training and test data into sparse matrices.`kms` also auto-detects whether the dependent variable is categorical (see Example 1: rtweet) or binary (see Example 2: imdb).

 `kms` accepts the major parameters found in `library(keras)` as inputs (loss function, batch size, number of epochs, etc.) and allows users to customize basic neural nets.
 Example 2 also shows how to pass a compiled `keras_model_sequential` to `kms` (preferable for more complex models).
 The examples here don't provide particularly predictive models so much as show how using `formula` objects can smooth data cleaning and hyperparameter selection.